Professional Development Scholarship Emphasizing History, Number Theory, and Discrete Mathematics

 ❏ Must be signed.II.
 ProposalPlan

-❏ Provide a two-page, double-spaced essay describing your interest in the history of mathematics.
+❏ Provide a three-page, double-spaced essay describing your interest in the history of mathematics.

 ❏ Identify the institution or agency offering the credited history of mathematics course(s).
 Include full course title, catalogue description and number of credits for each course, OR,.